-Lines 4c and 4d - Write the PINs for any adjoining lots to your principal residence, if used for residential purposes, for which you are claiming a property tax credit.
+Lines 4c and 4d - Write the property numbers for any adjoining lots to your principal residence, if used for residential purposes, for which you are claiming a property tax credit.

-Note Your PIN is found near the top of your property tax bill or assessment notice.
-If your property taxes are paid through your mortgage, you may contact your lender for a copy of your bill.
+Note Your property number is found near the top of your property tax bill or assessment notice.
+If your property taxes are paid through your mortgage, you may contact your lender for your property number.